|

 Nicholas Stilwell 1639 New Amsterdam, Gravesend, Kings County (Long Island) and Richmond County (Staten Island) Our earliest known English ancestor in New Netherland.
 See STILWELL Family Tree

-William Golding abt.
-1640 Gravesend, Kings County (Long Island) Our earliest known Irish ancestor in New Netherland.
+William Golding/Goulding/Golder/Goulder abt.
+1640 Manhattan, Gravesend, Kings County (Long Island), Monmouth County, NJ Our earliest known Irish ancestor in New Netherland.
+Reportedly "The First Irishman in New York."
 See GOLDING Family Tree

-Joseph Golding abt.
+Joseph Golding/Goulding/Golder/Goulder abt.
 1640 Gravesend, Kings County (Long Island) Son of the above See GOLDING Family Tree

 Christoffel Harmenzen and wife, Moederke Gerrits 1652 New Utrecht, Kings County (Long Island) Killed by Indians in the Peach War, 1655 See VAN ZANDT Family Tree